ooni/ooni.org/content/about/glossary.md

 A mirror website is a replica of another website.
 Such websites have different URLs, but identical or near-identical content.

-Mirror websites are often set-up in an attempt to circumvent internet censorship.
+Mirror websites are often set up in an attempt to circumvent internet censorship.
 When ISPs block access to a website, they block access to its URL.
-By changing the domain, these website owners can enable the public to access the content of their site.
+By changing the domain name, these website owners can enable the public to access the content of their site.

 ### Nettest